 CHE342 - Organic Chemistry II Lab

 This is a laboratory section for non-chemistry majors to accompany Organic Chemistry II (CHE 341).
 Students continue experiments that study organic functional groups transformations using advanced techniques and instrumentation.
 There is a special emphasis on molecular structure analysis using spectroscopy.
 Three laboratory hours per week.

-CHE371 - Intermediate Chemistry Lab I
+CHE371 - Intermediate Chemistry Laboratory I

 This is a foundation course for chemistry majors with an emphasis on synthesis and characterization of organic, inorganic, and organometallic molecules using higher level experimental protocols and spectroscopic methods.
 Topics in this integrated laboratory course include proper use of the experimental notebook, molecular modeling, and spectroscopic theory.
 Three laboratory hours each week.

-CHE372 - INtermediate Chemistry Lab I
+CHE372 - Intermediate Chemistry Laboratory II

 CHE381 - Environmental Chemistry